Class Note 9. Civics. Chapter 3. Constitutional Design.

 (d) Secular (iv) People should live like brothers and sisters.

-Answer (a) Sovereign - People have
+Answer (a) Sovereign - People have the supreme right to make decisions.

 (b) Republic - Head of the state is an elected person.